 White Nights Watercolor Lightfast Test Art Supply Review Color Chart St. Petersburg + NEW COLORS Pastels, Metallic etc.White Nights Russian watercolor art supply review, lightfast testing results, color chart swatch and painting demo videos.
-This page also covers Yarka St. Petersburg (the "36 Ultimate full pan set" is the professional quality USA import version from the Jack Richeson company) as well as the new color additions of 38+ colors over the course of 2019 to 2020.
+This page also covers Yarka St. Petersburg (a set noted "36 ultimate full pan set" is the professional quality USA import version from the Jack Richeson company, not to be confused with general Yarka student paints).
+I'll go over the new additions of 38+ colors that were added over the course of 2019 to 2020.

-As of Fall 2020 (for the USA) 9 new pastel colors were added, bringing the opaque mixtures with PW6 total to 18.
-I'll cover those and lightfast test results for 32 other 2019-2020 additions to their catalog. ***Availability dates note*** Some of these colors were released in a limited amount to local shops/Russia/first in line distributors earlier in 2020.
-However, they were not available for import to the USA until Fall 2020 and are unlikely to reach large stores (such as Jackson's who is a major art supply chain that ships worldwide from the UK) until 2021.
-As of Oct.
-2020 our main importer here in the USA can be found at OmniaProArt website or Etsy shop.
+As of Fall 2020 (for the USA, some areas did not obtain stock until 2021) 9 new pastel colors were added, bringing the opaque mixtures using PW6 to a total of 18.
+I'll cover those and lightfast test results for 32 other 2019-2020 additions to their catalog.
+You can check for availability to purchase these at Jackson's who is a major art supply store that ships worldwide from the UK.

 The older lightfast test video further down the page regarding White Nights vs Yarka St Petersburg's 36 pan set is now outdated due to pigments being changed in 2019-2020.
 I will leave this info available for anyone who still has the older products.
 Here is a chart noted the current changes, as well as a list of colors that still have fading issues.